Deathspike/crunchyroll.js/README.md

 * Add ASS support.
 * Add muxing (MP4+ASS=MKV).
-* Add series API to download an entire series rather than per-episode.
+* Add series API to save an entire series rather than per-episode.
-* Add batch-mode to queue a bunch of series and do incremental downloads.
+* Add batch-mode to queue a bunch of series and do incremental saves.
 * Add authentication to the entire stack to support premium content.
 * Add CLI interface with all the options.
 * Enjoy beautiful anime series from disk when internet is down.